Macintosh

 So, yes, Macs can be very expensive.
 But these headlines about cost are just to have articles to throw ads around.

 I was in an Apple Store recently (Apple Grand Central) and I was still quite taken with the Mac mini.
 It’s remarkable how small it is.
 And what’s even more remarkable is how comically large the Mac Studio looks.
-I remember when that first came out and everyone (myself included) was blown away by how small the Mac Studio was compared to the Mac Pro1.
+I remember when that first came out and everyone (myself included) was blown away by how small the Mac Studio was compared to the Mac Pro.

 New Macs!